When I encountered smoking hot director Matt Farnsworth on Twitter, I had to know more about him and his movie The Orphan Killer.

 And then comes the rockin’ chase scene in Audrey’s school.
 The suspense of this segment brings to mind Wendy’s chase scene in Prom Night (replacing the disco song with screaming guitars).
 Unlike Wendy, Audrey fights back viciously.

 There’s plenty to shock and satisfy horror fiends.
-A scene in which Audrey imagines blood coming out of the shower head seems to be an homage to the original Carrie; from her physical gestures to her facial expressions, Diane Foster does a dead-on reenactment of Sissy Spacek’s reactions to her two “blood” scenes.
+In a scene that seems to be an homage to the original Carrie, Diane Foster does a dead-on reenactment of Sissy Spacek’s reactions to the sight of blood, from her physical gestures to her facial expressions.
 There are some scenes that will have you squirming, but it’s really not as much of a torture film as you think, and plenty is left up to the imagination.

 Then there are the religious aspects of the film that could easily offend, from a hunky shirtless stud getting a BJ from an old nun to a priest with a penchant for little boys.